Safeguarding children and young people policy

 Board

-The Board of Make-A-Wish Australia has ultimate responsibility for the detection and prevention of child abuse and is responsible for ensuring appropriate and effective internal control systems are in place.
+The Board of Make-A-Wish Australia has ultimate responsibility for the detection and prevention of child abuse or risk of harm and is responsible for ensuring appropriate and effective internal control systems are in place.

 The Board is also responsible for ensuring that appropriate policies and procedures and a Child Safety Code of Conduct are in place.